devgateway/data-viz-wordpress/packages/upgrade-wp-customizer/README.md

 ## Safety & Rollback

+- Before migration starts, a backup directory is created in the same parent directory as your target folder (e.g., `custom/wp-customizer-backup-[timestamp]`).
-- If you cancel during the migration, your original project is restored from backup.
+- If you cancel during the migration, your original project is automatically restored from backup.
 - If anything goes wrong, you can manually restore from the backup directory created at the start of the process.
+- The backup is automatically deleted after a successful migration.

 ## Requirements